joshsmith01/eom-code-snippets/readme.md

 - You don't normally have to `eject` a project because by ejecting you lose the connection with `create-guten-block` and from there onwards you have to update and maintain all the dependencies on your own.

 ---
+This project was bootstrapped with [Create Guten Block](https://github.com/ahmadawais/create-guten-block).